Category: Tax Advice

 TaxSlayer cannot choose your filing status for you, but we can provide information for you to make the best choice for you based on your situation.
 We offer a helpful "Filing Status Guide" which will walk you through several questions so that you may accurately determine which status is correct for you.
 Make sure you read the guidelines, so errors are not made when choosing a filing status.

-Head of Household - You may be able to file as head of household if you meet all the following requirements:
+Head of Household - If you meet all three of the following requirements, you may be able to file as head of household per the IRS:

 *If your spouse died during the current tax year, you can use married filing jointly as your filing status for this year if you otherwise qualify to use that status.
 The year of death is the last year for which you can file jointly with your deceased spouse.